Freeze drying: Structurally sensitive goods

-In the case of goods where preservation of structure is required, like food or objects with formerly-living cells, large ice crystals will break the cell walls which can result in increasingly poor texture and loss of nutritive content.
-In this case, the freezing is done rapidly, in order to lower the material to below its eutectic point quickly, thus avoiding the formation of large ice crystals.
+In the case of goods where preservation of structure is required, like food or objects with formerly-living cells, large ice crystals break the cell walls, resulting in increasingly poor texture and loss of nutrients.
+In this case, rapidly freezing the material to below its eutectic point avoids the formation of large ice crystals.
 Usually, the freezing temperatures are between −50 °C and −80 °C.

 Primary drying

 During the primary drying phase, the pressure is lowered (to the range of a few millibars), and enough heat is supplied to the material for the ice to sublimate.
 The amount of heat necessary can be calculated using the sublimating molecules' latent heat of sublimation.
 In this initial drying phase, about 95% of the water in the material is sublimated.
 This phase may be slow (can be several days in the industry), because, if too much heat is added, the material's structure could be altered.

 In this phase, pressure is controlled through the application of partial vacuum.
 The vacuum speeds up the sublimation, making it useful as a deliberate drying process.
-Furthermore, a cold condenser chamber and/or condenser plates provide a surface(s) for the water vapour to re-liquify and solidify on.
+Furthermore, a cold condenser chamber and/or condenser plates provide a surface(s) for the water vapor to re-liquify and solidify on.

 It is important to note that, in this range of pressure, the heat is brought mainly by conduction or radiation; the convection effect is negligible, due to the low air density.